 With 450 spaces, King’s Row RV Park is one of the largest RV parks in Southern Nevada.
 You can also expect our mobile home park to have all the amenities you and your friends need to survive, whether for an extended stay or if you’re here just for the weekend.
 There are WiFi hotspots throughout the campgrounds to ensure you can stay connected with those at home, and all sites have full hookups to connect your electricity, water, and sewer quickly and easily.
-We also have a swimming pool, full-service laundromat, and recreation hall to take care of extracurricular needs.
+We also have a swimming pool, full-service laundromat, and recreation hall and other local attractions to take care of extracurricular needs.
 Two dogs up to 35 pounds each can also stay with you on your adventure.
 If you have larger dogs, don’t hesitate to reach out to our managers for special exceptions.
 Give us a call when you are ready to make your mobile home park reservation with the best, King’s Row RV Park!

 Dump Station Location in King’s Row RV Park